 Often the Lord provides a vision gently, somewhat hazily, but by repeated Divine stimulation it becomes concrete, then a burden, then a calling perhaps, or compulsion.

 Nearly always God speaks to individuals.
-Perhaps it is well to begin concretising outline the vision with small notes in a simple chart form.
+Perhaps it is well to begin ?concretising? outline the vision with small notes in a simple chart form.
 Such a chart can serve as basis for prayer.
 See Model # 1.

 Then later as the vision becomes more concrete in the leader’s heart and mind he may flesh-out a more complete statement of the vision with detailed objectives, goals, and action points to share with other team members or the congregation.
 See Model #2